Date of Award:

 In order to examine the effects of neighborhood disadvantage on sleep, this study utilizes multilevel statistical methods to determine the influence of both individual- and neighborhood-level characteristics.
 The results from these analyses indicate that while individual-level demographic and socioeconomic characteristics contribute explain more variance in bedtimes than neighborhood-level attributes, neighborhoods significantly affect bedtimes—especially racial composition and overall levels of educational attainment.
 These findings suggest the need for further research on the effects of neighborhoods on sleep and ultimately health outcomes.

 Graham, Carlyn E., "Does Neighborhood Context Matter?
 A Multilevel Analysis of Neighborhood Disadvantage and Sleep Health" (2018).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 7003.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .